The Dutch company DGT manufactures a wide variety of beautiful electronic chessboards and chess sets.

 When LEDs are enabled in the dialog and available on the DGT chessboard, such as on the Revelation II, the computer move is indicated with LEDs.
 Similarly, if an illegal move is made, or the electronic chessboard is somehow out-of-sync with Chess for Android, the LEDs are used to indicate the difference.
 Correct all differences before proceeding with the game.
 Likewise, if the game navigation buttons are used to go backward or forward in a game, the LEDs indicate how to resolve differences.
 Without LEDs, the GUI appears unresponsive when an illegal move is made or the electronic and GUI's chessboards are out-of-sync.
 In such cases, carefully match the position on the electronic chessboard with the GUI's chessboard before proceeding, or use the position setup to correct the difference (this may break the game flow, however).

+A DGT3000 chess clock that is attached to the electronic board is automatically used to prompt each move and sync up its timings with the GUI chess clock.
 Other features, including playing against third party chess engines, are explained in the Chess for Android Manual and the instructional videos below.